Why Daily Mail editor Geordie Greig has left the title: Inside story

 If you had to ask someone to name a typical newspaper baron the likelihood is that they would settle on one name: Rupert Murdoch.

 They might say the late Robert Maxwell.
-Someone unlikely to feature, certainly not immediately, would be Jonathan Rothermere.
+Someone unlikely to feature, certainly not immediately, would be Jonathan Harmsworth (AKA Lord Rothermere).

 He’s not as publicly familiar, is not so obviously power-seeking, does not court political leaders like some.
 I was at the opera when Rothermere and his wife, Claudia, came in.
 They slipped quietly, without fuss, into their seats in front of us, just like any other couple.
 Other corporate chieftains would look around, and did that night, to see who was in and who they knew and to nod in their direction.
 Not Rothermere.
 He could walk into a pub and the chances are no one would know him as the proprietor of the Daily Mail, Mail on Sunday and Mail Online.